vuejs/vuepress/docs/guide/custom-themes.md

 ## Theme Level Enhancements

-Themes can extend the Vue app that VuePress uses by creating a `index.js` file in the root of the theme.
+Themes can extend the Vue app that VuePress uses by exposing an `index.js` file at the root of the theme.
 The file should `export default` a hook function which will receive an object containing some app level values.
 You can use this hook to install additional Vue plugins, register global components, or add additional router hooks:

 ``` js
 export default ({